sst/guide/_examples/how-to-create-a-svelte-app-with-serverless.md

 lang: en
 index: 4
 type: webapp
 description: In this example we will look at how to use Svelte with a serverless API to create a simple click counter app.
-We'll be using SST and the ViteStaticSite construct to deploy our app to AWS S3 and CloudFront.
+We'll be using SST and the StaticSite construct to deploy our app to AWS S3 and CloudFront.
 short_desc: Full-stack Svelte app with a serverless API.
 repo: svelte-app
 ref: how-to-create-a-svelte-app-with-serverless